Fiona Hyslop was appointed Cabinet Secretary for Culture, Tourism and External Affairs in May 2016.

 - architecture and built heritage

-- national records and national identity
+- National Records and national identity

 She completed a post graduate Diploma in Industrial Administration at the Scottish College of Textiles, before moving to Edinburgh to join the financial services company Standard Life where she held various positions in sales and marketing, latterly as Brand Development Manager.
-Ms Hyslop was elected a Lothians MSP in 1999 and was a member of the Parliament's Education Committee.

 Elected in the first session of the Scottish Parliament in 1999 she has been returned as the Constituency MSP for Linlithgow since 2011.

 She was appointed as Cabinet Secretary of Education and Lifelong Learning in 2007 and was responsible for abolishing backend university tuition fees.
 She has had responsibility for culture and external affairs since 2009 and is currently the Cabinet Secretary for Culture, Tourism and External Affairs.